jknapka/mvca/src/tg/unter/README.txt

     Also provide a "today's events only" link.
   - CONSIDER: avoid alerting *volunteers* who have been alerted recently, to avoid event fatigue.

+) Allow coordinators to see a list of all volunteers.

 ) Check that when multiple volunteers respond to an event, we confirm the event for only the number of volunteers